-Gathering by land, sea and screen, North AiR artists and network partners invite you to join talks and open discussions, probing the future of artists’ residency in a time of ecological breakdown.
+Gathering by land, sea and screen, in (re)constituting residency, North AiR artists and network partners invite you to join talks and open discussions, probing the future of artists’ residency in a time of ecological breakdown.

 Sharing learning from the North AiR pilot residency exchange, artists George Ridgeway (UK) and Maija Annikki Savolainen (FI) will open up their research and practices, developed through residency exchange with organisations in Scotland; Scottish Sculpture Workshop, Taigh Chearsabhagh with University of the Highlands and Islands, Timespan, and Finland; MUSTARINDA, KulttuuriKauppila Art Centre and The Bioart Society, and with the localised ecologies of Northern Scotland and Finland.